CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Note that the end-point should properly detect which customer properties are being updated, and generate the appropriate SQL update statement.

 - update table
+- remember your previous lesson
+- hint: in the javascript code, instead of .all() you will need ... what?